orvi-tmp/learning-c-with-pebble/chapter08.md

     int *p = malloc(sizeof(int));

 Here, we have allocated enough memory to store a single integer and returned the address of that space to be assigned to the pointer `p`.
-The `malloc` function returns an integer pointer by default.
 Now, the *only* way to work with that space is through the pointer.
 But if we use dereferencing correctly, this space can be used as if we have a variable, *because we do!* We do indeed have a variable; it just does not have a name associated with it.

 Here's another example: